-The Orr Research Fund was established in 1984 by Dr. Guss Orr, former Dean of the School of Humanities, in memory of his parents, William H. Orr and Leona Hubbard Orr.
-The income from the fund is used to assist faculty members in doing worthwhile research projects.
-The endowment is administered by the Southeastern Development Foundation.
+The Orr Research Endowment was established in 1984 by Dr. Guss Orr, former Dean of the School of Humanities, in memory of his parents, William H. Orr and Leona Hubbard Orr.
+The income from the fund is used to offset certain costs associated with the research, scholarly or creative activities of tenured faculty.
+The endowment is administered by the Center for Faculty Excellence and the Southeastern Development Foundation.